Young People – up to age 30!

 Going to University?

 Many universities have ringing societies, which give an instant group of friends to freshers or anyone taking up ringing whilst at uni.
+These universities have active ringing societies.

 YCRA – Young Change Ringers’ Association